aiidalab/aiidalab-qe/docs/source/development/plugin.rst

 A QeApp plugin will typically register new panels (setting, result), and workchain to extend the app's functionality.

-Your First Add-on
+Your First Plugin
 ================================

 Here is the simplest plugin to print the formula of the input structure:

 Outline
 -----------------------
-A  :class:`~aiidalab_qe.common.panel.Outline` will add a item in the properties section of the workflow panel.
+A  :class:`~aiidalab_qe.common.panel.Outline` will add an item in the properties section of the workflow panel.
-For this example we'll add the ``Hello World`` item, as shown below.
+For this example, we'll add the ``Hello World`` item, as shown below.

 .. image:: ../_static/images/plugin_outline.png